What are the keys to auditing debt?

 My customary tests for auditing debt are as follows:

-- Summarize and review all debt covenants
+- Summarize and test debt covenants

-- Confirm all significant debt with the lender
+- Confirm all significant debt with lenders

 - Determine if all debt is classified appropriately (as current or noncurrent)

-- Review any significant accrued interest at period-end
+- Review accruals of any significant interest

 In light of my risk assessment and substantive procedures, what debt work papers do I normally include in my audit files?